string

 replace

-Returns a copy of the input string with all occurrences of the match string replaced with an alternative string.
+Returns a copy of the input string with all occurrences of the match string replaced with a replacement string.

 Example